 All abstracts must be received by October 15.

 Type and save your abstract on your computer.
-The abstract must be no more than 100 words.
+All abstracts have a limit of 100 words.
+This does not include author or title.
 Then, copy and paste your abstract in the online form.

 You must register before submitting an abstract.
-After registration, click on the Abstract Submission link on the left side bar.
+After registration, click on the Abstract Submission blue button above.
 Make sure you are logged into the website to be able to view the abstract page.

 Each presenter must register and submit their own abstract and are responsible for listing all co-authors.
 Co-authors who will co-present (i.e. attend the meeting) must each register individually.